 We keep this fact in mind as we analyze our cases to determine the original purpose of the debt and any assets with which the debt may be associated.
 After a full and detailed investigation, an experienced attorney will work hard to ensure that the debt allocation process proceeds smoothly and fairly.

 Separate or premarital debt may also be at issue in some cases.
 Depending upon the nature and purpose of marital debt, the court may decide to allocate certain debt to one party only.
 In addition, one party may be allocated more debt than the other because of the distribution of assets or property settlement in a divorce.

 There are other issues regarding the use of credit cards during a divorce.
 For example, large cash advances with no documentation as to how the funds were spent are much more likely to result in dispute during debt allocation.
-Great care needs to be taken in these cases, which is one reason why the knowledgeable advice of an experienced divorce and division of property, assets and marital debts attorney may be invaluable.
+Great care needs to be taken in these cases, which is one reason why the knowledgeable advice of an attorney is invaluable.

-If you have questions or concerns about debt allocation in divorce, contact an experienced and cost-effective family law attorney at our Central Ohio offices today for a straightforward discussion of your current legal and financial position.
+If you have questions or concerns about debt allocation in divorce, contact an experienced and cost-effective debt allocation attorney at our Central Ohio offices today for a straightforward discussion of your current legal and financial position.

 Child Support Enforcement Agency’s Payment of Attorney Fees to Our Client

 Custody to Father (Child Relocated from Japan)